brushing-git/Generative-Crime/README.md

 While the EM algorithm is guaranteed to converge under MLE, convergence might take a while.
 Towards that end, I employed two methods of early stopping.
 The first set a hard limit of 50 epochs for each trained distribution.
 The second used an epsilon change in improvement method.
 This essentially measures the difference in the change of the negative log likelihood.
 If that change is below a certain epsilon, then the algorithm terminates.

+All code here is custom using the **numpy** library.
+Readers should note that **scikit-learn** has a GMM implementation that is likely more performant than my implementation here.

 ## Experiments

+Experiments consisted of training GMMs with up to 10 mixture Gaussians and then evaluating those GMMs using the BIC on the validation set.
+Separate runs were executed for data sets 2 and 3 (data set 1 was not used because it only included geographic locations).

+Training was done using Python's **multiprocessing** module.
+Importantly, **pool** was used to delegate tasks for separate training runs to different CPU cores, dramatically speeding up training time.
+The larger the number of cores, the faster the training process would take.

 ## Results

+Results showed that for data set 2, models with

 ## Discussion